the-peon-project/peon-docs/manual/docs/development/02_wartable.md

 ## Design Objectives

-1. Only scripts/code to be store here.
+1. Only scripts/code are to be stored here.
 Large file pulls should be done from other sources.
-2. Attempt to keep the code pool as generic as possible to maximize code re-use/supportability.
+2. Attempt to keep the code pool as generic as possible to maximize code reuse/supportability.
-3. If something already exists and is open source don't rewrite needlessly.
+3. If something already exists and is open source, do not rewrite it needlessly.

 ---